 The USDA, in a separate weekly report, said total export sales of U.S. soybeans in the week to Sept.
 19 were 1,038,000 tonnes, toward the high end of a range of trade expectations for 800,000 to 1.3 million tonnes.
 The total included 391,400 tonnes to China.

 "Nobody really wants to add to short positions amid the purchases that China is making and reports of more purchases coming," said Arlan Suderman, chief commodities economist for INTL FCStone.

 Profit-taking pressured MGEX December spring wheat after the market reached a two-month high on concerns about excessive rains hurting the crop's quality.
-The contract was down 1% at $5.48-3/4.
+The contract settled down 1% at $5.48-3/4 a bushel.

 "You're going to see some profit-taking, consolidation until we get more fundamental data to support the move," Suderman said.
-(Reporting by Tom Polansek in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Evans and Matthew Lewis)
+(Reporting by Tom Polansek in Chicago Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Matthew Lewis and Sandra Maler)